bosco/p2p/README.md

 # p2p
 ![16 peer network](https://raw.githubusercontent.com/bosco/p2p/master/16_peer_network.png)

 I wanted to learn me some erlang for great good, so I wrote this p2p network simulator.
-It is based on [this awesome video](https://www.youtube.com/watch?v=kXyVqk3EbwE) It starts up a bunch of processes to simulate peers on a network.
-Each peer has two processes: a client process that handles peer discovery (as well as some requestions from the supervisor) and a server process that answers information requests.
+It is based on [this awesome video.](https://www.youtube.com/watch?v=kXyVqk3EbwE) It starts up a bunch of processes to simulate peers on a network.
+Each peer has two processes: a client process that handles peer discovery (as well as some requests from the supervisor) and a server process that answers information requests.
 There is also a network supervisor which can be used to gather statistics about the network.

 ## Data Structures